Lavenham

 10. Shere, Surrey

 Surrey has a ridiculous number of swoonsome villages to choose from, but we’ve plumped for Shere because, with its riverside setting and super-cute cottages, it’s as quintessentially English as a bulldog in a bowler hat.
-Its churches (St James’s Church), manor houses (Manor House Lodge, designed by Edwin Lutyens), pubs (the fifteenth-century White Horse) and general chocolate box loveliness have starred in heaps of British movies, including ‘A Matter of Life and Death’,Bridget Jones – the Edge of Reason’, and ‘Four Weddings and a Funeral’ – so watch out for lighting rigs and A-list actors as you go about your strolling.
+Hollywood agrees – its churches (St James’s Church), manor houses (Manor House Lodge, designed by Edwin Lutyens), pubs (the fifteenth-century White Horse) and general chocolate box loveliness have starred in heaps of British movies, including ‘A Matter of Life and Death’,Bridget Jones – the Edge of Reason’, and ‘Four Weddings and a Funeral’.
+Pay it a visit and who knows what A-list actors you might run into.

 Get there: Trains run from Waterloo to Gomshall, with a change at Guildford, taking about an hour.
 From there, it’s a 30-minute walk to Shere.
 By car, it’s 35 miles from central London.